henriquedev10/Henriquedev10/README.md

 # 👨🏽‍💻 Henrique Almeida

-**`Desenvolvedor FullStack`**
+**`FullStack Developer`**

-Me chamo Henrique Almeida, sou natural de São Paulo.
-Sempre fui fascinado à temas relacionados à tecnologia.
-Atualmente, estou cursando Análise e Desenvolvimento de Sistemas na Universidade Nove de Julho.
-Estou com um projeto em andamento referente a criação de uma startup"[NextCode](https://www.instagram.com/next.code01/)" com foco em desenvolvimento de software e inovação tecnológica.
+My name is Henrique Almeida, and I'm from São Paulo.
+I've always been fascinated by technology-related topics.
+I'm currently studying Systems Analysis and Development at Nove de Julho University.
+I'm working on a project to create a startup, "NextCode," focused on software development and technological innovation.

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Skills

 <img
     align="left"